Question: Which is the best crochet hook….?

 The Clover is the longest at c.14cm long and the Drops Circus is the shortest at c.13cm long.
 Width-wise, they don’t differ much, the Fusion is slightly larger at just over 1cm and the Clover is the smallest at just under 1cm.
 The width doesn’t change much in the different hook-sizes either.

-So after all this, I found the best hook for me to be the Fusion hooks, great news….as they are also by far the cheapest hook.
+So after all this, I found the best hook for me to be the Fusion hooks.
+This is great news for my wallet, as they are also by far the cheapest hook.
 They feel very similar to the Clover hook, but are more rounded so they work better for me!
 If you want to try them out, I found them on Amazon.

 Just in case its helpful, I’ve measured the hooks I’ve referred to above (using an old ruler, so please don’t complain if not 100% accurate to the nearest millimetre, I’ve done my best!!).
 I’ve measured at the widest part of the handle (as some of them taper) and I’ve also measured the width from the front and the side so that you can see which are round.